k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

 To open the Broadway Tutorials flow, you need first  to open the Broadway flow window:

-- Open a Fabric project in the Fabric Studio.
-You can get the K2view Academy [demo project](/articles/demo_project) or open your own Fabric Project.
+- Create a new Fabric project in the Fabric Studio: Broadway_Training.
+- Download the [demo project](/articles/demo_project) from the K2view Academy repository and import it to your Fabric Project.
 - Go to the project tree, right click **Broadway > New Flow**.
 Set a name in the Flow Name and open the Broadway flow window.
 - Go to the Broadway flow window, select **Actions > Examples**.
 - Select the **a-broadway-tutorial** option to open the Broadway Tutorial flow.